bradygaster-zz/downr/README.md

 ## using downr (to be expanded)
 take a look at the site's folder structure with the sample blog posts and start writing

+### stay tuned
+downr is a brand new project that has only a few basic features. your contributions and ideas are welcome.